 We will take steps to verify your identity before processing your request to know or request to delete.
 We will not fulfill your request unless you have provided sufficient information for us to reasonably verify you are the individual about whom we collected Personal Information.
 If you have an account with us, we will use our existing account authentication practices to verify your identity.
 If you do not have an account with us, we may request additional information about you to verify your identity.
 We will only use the Personal Information provided in the verification process to verify your identity or authority to make a request and to track and document request responses, unless you initially provided the information for another purpose.

 You may use an authorized agent to submit a request to know or a request to delete.
 When we verify your agent’s request, we may verify both your and your agent’s identity and request a signed document from you that authorizes your agent to make the request on your behalf.
 To protect your Personal Information, we reserve the right to deny a request from an agent that does not submit proof that they have been authorized by you to act on their behalf.

-If you are a resident of the European Union, you have certain data protection rights under the General Data Protection Regulation (GDPR).
+If you are a resident of the European Union or the United Kingdom, you have certain data protection rights under the General Data Protection Regulation (GDPR).